pietheinstrengholt/rssmonster/README.md

 ## RSS Monster

-Copyright (c) 2016 Piethein Strengholt, piethein@strengholt-online.nl
+Copyright (c) 2017 Piethein Strengholt, piethein@strengholt-online.nl

 RSSMonster is an easy to use web-based RSS aggregator and reader compatible with the Fever API, created as an alternative for Google Reader.
 RSSMonster features a lightweight fluid responsive design.
-It is written in JavaScript and PHP and uses the Laravel lumen and twitter boostrap framework.
+It is written in JavaScript (VueJS), PHP (Laravel Lumen) and uses the Twitter Boostrap framework.
 Several features are implemented such as marking as read when scrolling, drag and drop style manage feeds, json events, etc.
 Feel free to add any contributions or new features.

 ![Screenshot](public/img/screenshots/screenshot01.png)

 #### Prerequisites
-* PHP >= 5.5.9
+* PHP >= 7.0
 * OpenSSL PHP Extension
 * Mbstring PHP Extension
 * Tokenizer PHP Extension